Leveraging pay-per-click advertising could be the tipping point of your business success. This isn’t an overstatement.

 Not all users are alike, so your site must address their tastes and preferences.
 With Google Optimize, you can run site experiments to determine your respective users’ optimal landing page experience.

-Optimize measures your experiments using Analytics and uses conversions as objectives.
+Optimize measures and track your experiments using Analytics and uses conversions as objectives.
 It also allows you to serve these tests to specific user groups you’ve highlighted as your audiences.

 Design an Optimal Landing Page